Advancing Racial Equity In the Field of Philanthropy, Non-Profit, and Fundraising

 Workshop sessions are focused on more narrow topics.
 They tend to be more hands-on; attendees are there to learn best practices, discuss examples, and leave with practical strategies.

-re interactive; the key is to include audience participation as much as possible.
+The session should be interactive.
+The key is to include audience participation as much as possible.
 Be sure your session engages your audience and involves them in as many aspects of your presentation as possible.

 When planning your session, consider the diversity of our conference participants and the broader community.
 Strive to ensure that your session presenters and materials reflect inclusion, diversity, and cross-cultural competence.